 1) The right quality of Alpaca must be chosen respectful of the final product.

-Alpaca comes in five grades from Royal Baby – the finest, to Course- the roughest.
-Royal baby is buttery soft and course is just that, course and unpleasing to the skin.
-Some makers use this course fiber in their socks, it is after all alpaca.
+Alpaca comes in five grades from Royal Baby – the finest, to coarse- the roughest.
+Royal baby is buttery soft and coarse is just that, coarse and unpleasing to the skin.
+Some makers use this coarse fiber in their socks, it is after all alpaca.
 Inexperienced makers don't take into consideration the use by the wearer.
 Using grades 1 or 2 Alpaca in say a Hiking Sock would cause it to pill and wear through, it’s just too soft; yet using grade 4 or 5 would cause foot irritation, while using the same alpaca grade in a dress sock would make it itchy because of the weight.
 We research and choose the right alpaca for the proper use.